m-junnola/m-junnola.github.io/index.md

 -Clustering with k-means algorithm

 In this exercise I obtained a dataset containing information on customers and how they used the website of the e-commerce platform.
 Each row of the dataset represented a session of a unique customer on the website of the e-commerce platform.
 My task was to find similar types of users in terms of their usage behavior of the website and group them (via clustering).
-Moreover, the goal was to try to understand what are the characteristics of different groups and create a plan how to improve the business to benefit from this knowledge.
+Moreover, the goal was to try to understand what are the characteristics of different groups and create a plan how to improve the business to benefit from this knowledge.<br>

 At first dataset was prepared and exploratory data analysis performed to get a better understanding of the data.
 Correlation analysis was conducted to see the relationships between variables.
-As a result three clusters were identified from the dataset.
-This was done by using k-means algorithm with Elbow method, Silhouette method,  Calinski-Harabasz index, and Gap statistic method.
-Two out of four
+To indentify clusters from the dataset k-means algorithm was used with Elbow method, Silhouette method,  Calinski-Harabasz index, and Gap statistic method.
+As a result two out of four methods suggested three clusters to be the optimal number of clusters.
+All three clusters had their distinctive attributes.
+Based on the characterics of each cluster a plan was created to increase the probability of a session ending into a purchase.<br><br>

 ---
-### Project 2: CaseCalculator for Nordea Bank
+### Project 4: CaseCalculator for Nordea Bank

 Tools:<br>
 -Excel<br>